-Time and time again we see Asian, and other international, companies make the same mistakes as they come to the U.S. market.
+Time and time again we see international companies make the same mistakes as they come to the U.S. market.
 It’s usually one or more among these:

 - They jump in with both feet, bringing all products and practices that worked in their own market with them, only to find out that they missed critical market research and learning opportunities.